endless-sky/endless-sky-wiki/CreatingOutfits.md

   * 2: dumb homing (always try to turn to point toward the target).
   * 3: stop thrusting if you miss the target, in order to turn back towards it in a tighter loop.
   * 4: rather than moving directly towards the target, calculate an interception point based on the projectile's speed and the target's current speed.
+* `infrared tracking`: a value between 0 and 1 representing how well this projectile tracks targets based on their heat.
+That is, hot targets will be easier to track. **(v.
+0.9.1)**
+* `optical tracking`: a value between 0 and 1 representing how well this projectile tracks objects based on their size.
+That is, large targets will be easier to track. **(v.
+0.9.1)**
+* `radar tracking`: a value between 0 and 1 representing how well this projectile tracks targets using radar (which ships can resist if they have `radar jamming`). **(v.
+0.9.1)**
+* `tracking`: a value between 0 and 1 representing a form of tracking that is constant regardless of the ship's size, heat, or radar jamming ability. **(v.
+0.9.1)**
 * `missile strength`: how hard a projectile is for an anti-missile to destroy.
 If this is 0, the projectile cannot be destroyed by anti-missile.
 * `anti-missile`: weapon's ability to shoot down missiles.
 The anti-missile succeeds if a random integer less than this value is greater than a random integer less than the missile's strength.
 * `velocity`: initial velocity of the projectile, relative to whatever fired it (which may be a ship or a "parent" projectile of which this is a submunition).